adtrace/adtrace_sdk_react_native/README.md

 If you want to use the AdTrace SDK to recognize users whose devices came with your app pre-installed, follow these steps:

-1. Create a new tracker in your [dashboard].
+1. Create a new tracker in your [panel].
 2. Open your app delegate and add set the default tracker of your `AdTraceConfig` instance:

     ```js